0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Since we use a statistical logic to identify encryption , we set a threshold of encrypted files by a process in which we consider it as ransomware, the ```EncryptedFiles``` counter is used for that matter, the rest of the structure will make sense later on in the blogpost. <br/>

 ### PostCreate
-Here, if the file is not new (for now) and if the file-system supports FileObject contexts for the given operation(not supported in the paging I/O path) -  we initialize our FileObject context structure :
+In our PostCreate filter , if the file is not new and the file-system supports FileObject contexts for the given operation(not supported in the paging I/O path) -  we initialize our FileObject context structure and attach it to the file object:

 ```cpp
 typedef struct _HandleContext